-In our June/July 2009 issue, we published a letter from reader Sheila Payne, who wrote that we had been far too positive about continuous glucose monitoring (CGM) in our June/July article Get the Facts on Continuous Glucose Monitoring.
-Her letter provoked a stack of letters from people who believe that the benefits of CGM substantially outweigh its negatives.
+In our last issue, we published a letter from reader Sheila Payne, who wrote that we had been far too positive about continuous glucose monitoring (CGM) in our June/July article Get the Facts on Continuous Glucose Monitoring.
+But her opinion provoked a stack of letters from people who believe that the benefits of CGM substantially outweigh its negatives.
 To let you in on the debate, we are reprinting Ms. Payne’s thought-provoking letter here, followed by two equally thoughtful responses from readers.

 Note: These letters were written by Diabetes Health readers who are not medical professionals.
 This article neither advises a particular course of action nor endorses continuous glucose monitoring as the best solution for you.
 We deeply appreciate our readers’ personal contributions, but urge you to contact your CGM company with any questions or concerns about your own CGM.